 While music therapy is often entertaining (and probably should be in this setting), the goal is not merely to keep the residents busy and happy.

-Again, there are exceptions, but most of the groups I facilitate do not focus on deep issues or require a lot of hard work on the part of the resident.
-Sometimes I even discourage labeling a group “music therapy” on a calendar or when inviting residents to attend, because the label of “therapy” just might be too intimidating for what these groups involve.
+Again, there are exceptions, but most of the groups we facilitate do not focus on deep issues or require a lot of hard work on the part of the resident.
+Sometimes we even discourage labeling a group “music therapy” on a calendar or when inviting residents to attend, because the label of “therapy” just might be too intimidating for what these groups involve.

 In music therapy groups, we are not preparing for a performance, not expecting clients to reach a particular standard.
-While I do believe that the aesthetic value of the music made by clients is an indication of the health of the group process (that is, I want to help clients move from random banging on drums to a steadier rhythmic pulse), I am not trying to get residents ready to perform on a stage.
+While I do believe that the aesthetic value of the music made by clients is an indication of the health of the group process (that is, we want to help clients move from random banging on drums to a steadier rhythmic pulse), we are not trying to get residents ready to perform on a stage.
 (Performance-based groups do have a role in long-term care – that will be addressed in the next post in this series.)